hang0610/hang0610.github.io/docs/migration.md

     Be aware that `image` has been renamed to `accent_image` and `color` has been renamed to `accent_color`.

-5. Add `layout: list` to the front matter.
+5. Add `layouts: list` to the front matter.
 6. Once you've copied all tags into their own files, delete `_data/tags.yml`.

 ### Restoring the sidebar entries